anvaka/nerl/README.md

 How is this different?
 ---------------------
 It does not reinvent the wheel.
-I will elaborate on this when this project is a little bit more stable.
+I will likely not elaborate on this when this project is a little bit more stable.